What is Model Context Protocol (MCP)? A Guide for Product Managers

 The result:

-- Real-time passthrough: Data is fetched directly from the source—no caches or stale syncs.
+- Real-time pass-through: Data is fetched directly from the source—no caches or stale syncs.

 - Bi-directional by default: Agents can both read and write (fetch a file, update a CRM record, post a chat message).